Geophilus persephones

 Geophilus persephones is a species of soil centipede in the family Geophilidae.
 This centipede was discovered in a cave in southern France.
 This species is named for Persephone, the queen of the underworld in Greek mythology, and was the first troglomorphic centipede in the order Geophilomorpha to be discovered and remains one of only a few known in this order.
 This centipede features only 29 pairs of legs and is one of only two species in the family Geophilidae (and one of only six species in the order Geophilomorpha) found with so few legs.

 Discovery

 This species was first described in 1999 by the Italian biologists Donatella Foddai and Alessandro Minelli.
-They based the original description of this species on a male holotype found in 1995 in the Gouffre de la Pierre Saint-Martin cave in the department of Pyrénées-Atlantiques in France.
+They based the original description of this species on a male holotype collected in 1995 by the biospeleologist Gianfranco Caoduro in the Gouffre de la Pierre Saint-Martin cave in the department of Pyrénées-Atlantiques in France.
 This holotype is deposited in the Muséum National d’Histoire Naturelle in Paris.